MasoniteFramework/docs/upgrade-guide/masonite-2.3-to-3.0.md

 ## Craft File

 You may not have to make this change but in some previous versions of Masonite, the craft file that came with new projects was wrong.
 The file is called `craft` and is in the root of your project directory.
-If the changes in green already exist then your project is correct.
-If you have the code in red then make this diff change:
+If the changes with the + sign already exist then your project is correct.
+If you have the code in strikethrough then make this diff change:

 ```diff
 - from masonite import info